Cincinnati Children's Blog

 0 Comments

-The functionality of an AED (Automated External Defibrillator) is complex.
+The functionality of an AED (automated external defibrillator) is complex.
 It evaluates the heart rhythm and delivers an electric shock to the heart when it unexpectedly stops.
-It’s no wonder that an American Heart Association study revealed that only 15 percent of people feel confident they could use an AED in an emergency.

 However, using an AED is not complicated.
-In fact, it was designed so that anyone – a stranger, a bystander, a gym-goer, a parent at a soccer game – can administer a life-saving shock to someone that has collapsed due to sudden cardiac arrest.
-Response time in this situation is paramount – if CPR and an AED are administered within three to five minutes of the collapse, chances of survival is 70%.
+It was designed so that anyone – a bystander, a gym-goer, a parent at a soccer game – can administer a life-saving shock to someone who has collapsed due to sudden cardiac arrest (SCA).
+Response time in this situation is crucial – if CPR and an AED are administered within three to five minutes of the collapse, chance of survival is 70%.

 Instructions Every Step of the Way